Gen-Y Cops

-Gen-Y Cops is a 2000 Hong Kong science fiction action film directed by Benny Chan and starring Edison Chen, Stephen Fung and Sam Lee.
+Gen-Y Cops is a 2000 Hong Kong science fiction action film directed by Benny Chan.
+The film stars Edison Chen, Stephen Fung and Sam Lee.
 The film is a sequel to the 1999 film Gen-X Cops.

 Plot

-The film opens in Washington D.C., where a new government robot called RS-1 is scheduled to make its debut at a convention in Hong Kong.
-Doctor Cameron gives the investors a demonstration of RS-1 while agents Ross Tucker, Ian Curtis, and Jane Quigley watch.
-However, soon a malfunction with the robot occurs during one of its tests, resulting in the robot beginning to shoot at everyone.
-However, Ross and Ian shoot at the control panel which stops the robot.
-Cameron is now reconsidering bringing RS-1 to Hong Kong, but the investors tell Cameron to fix the issue and send it to cover for them.
-The malfunction comes from a hack by Kurt, the designer of RS-1, who was unceremoniously fired.
-Kurt has plans to steal the robot and intends to get the help of rogue FBI agent Quincy.
+In Washington D.C., RS-1, a new government robot, is scheduled to make its debut at a convention in Hong Kong.
+Doctor Cameron gives the investors a demonstration of RS-1.
+However, a malfunction occurs during a test, and RS-1 begins to shoot at everyone.
+Agents Ross Tucker and Ian Curtis shoot at the control panel, stopping RS-1.
+The malfunction comes from a hack by Kurt, RS-1's designer, who was previously fired.
+Kurt plans to steal the robot and intends to get the help of rogue FBI agent Quincy.

-Meanwhile, in Hong Kong, two of the original Gen-X Cops, Match and Alien, must go undercover as weapons dealers to bust a missing undercover cop named Edison.
-When they successfully make a deal, the duo beat up the dealer and find a room with beaten-up victims.
-Alien mistakes one victim for Edison, but discovers the real Edison still in cahoots with the leader of the gang, leading Edison to cover his tracks.
-When Alien and Match learn that the gang running the operation has stolen the Hong Kong police entry for the robot convention, their cover is blown and Match, Alien, and Edison are forced to fight not only cage fighters, but defeat the gang and have them all arrested.
+After moving to Hong Kong, cops Match and Alien, go undercover as weapons dealers to bust Edison, a missing officer.
+The duo eventually subdue a dealer and find a room with beaten-up victims.
+Alien mistakes a victim for Edison, who is actually in cahoots with the gang's leader.
+When Alien and Match learn that the gang running the operation has stolen the Hong Kong police entry for the robot convention, their cover is blown and Match, Alien, and Edison are forced to fight the gang and have them all arrested.

-The next day at headquarters, the trio of cops join others in seeing Dr. Tang demonstrating the recovered Hong Kong robot, but things do not go as planned.
-On the day of the convention, it is soon apparent that the Hong Kong Police and the FBI are not going to be able to get along.
-When Jane attempts to show a demonstration of the security system, it does not work.
-Edison receives a call from an old friend, and meets them that night at Jumbo Restaurant.
+The next day at headquarters, the three cops join others in seeing Dr. Tang demonstrating the recovered Hong Kong robot.
+On the day of the convention, FBI agent Jane Quigley attempts a demonstration of the security system, which does not work.
+Edison receives a call from Kurt and meets him at Jumbo Restaurant.